 Cubital Tunnel Release

-Endoscopic Cubital Tunnel Release is a “Key Hole” Technique which allows decompression of the ulnar nerve from mid arm to mid forearm via a small 2 cm incision.
+Endoscopic Cubital Tunnel Release is a “Key Hole” Technique which allows decompression of the ulnar nerve from mid-arm to mid-forearm via a small 2 cm incision.
 This technique allows a complete release of the nerve without a large incision.
-Dr Maguire rarely performs transposition of the nerve as this technique may devascularise the nerve.
+At SOS, we rarely perform nerve transposition as this technique may devascularize the nerve.

 Endoscopic instruments allow a “minimally invasive” or “key hole” cubital tunnel release to be performed.